 But there is good news – goal setting (and achieving!) is not impossible.

 The secret to setting your goals and avoiding anxiety at the same time hides in the process.
-In order to be confident and brave with your goals, it’s important to be smart through the whole process.
+To be confident and brave with your goals, it’s important to be smart through the whole process.

 1. Be Realistic

-Goal setting often stimulates the production and release of dopamine – a happy hormone that is able to lift our moods.
+Goal setting often stimulates the production and release of dopamine – a happy hormone that can lift our moods.

 This excitement can cause us to be more ambitious and set our goals… a little too high.
 This can limit your ability to achieve the goal.

-So, while setting a goal, keep it realistic – something that can be completed with a normal amount of effort, in a normal amount of time.
+So, while setting a goal, keep it realistic – something that can be completed with a reasonable amount of effort, in a normal amount of time.

 Not too long, not too fast, not too much, not too little, not too easy, not too hard…